MediaLabUniovi/Sensor-Cooper/README.md

   ![alt text](https://github.com/medialablpwan/lorawaterlevelmonitoring/blob/main/pics/Screenshot%202023-10-04%20142016.png)

+> [!TIP]
+> Consider soldering female pin connectors so the electronic components can simply be plugged in and unplugged if a repair has to be done

 - Custom housing to fit all the elements in the most efficient way

   ![alt text](https://github.com/medialablpwan/lorawaterlevelmonitoring/blob/main/pics/Screenshot%202023-12-01%20175741.png)
   ![alt text](https://github.com/medialablpwan/lorawaterlevelmonitoring/blob/main/pics/Screenshot%202023-12-01%20175633.png)

 > [!WARNING]
-> Clear colour PETG 3D printing filament is recommended to survive sun radiation and plastic deformations
+> Clear colour PETG 3D printing filament is recommended to survive sun radiation and plastic deformations.
+An O-ring is also a good choice to fix and stabilize the sensor inside of the bell

 ___